For thousands of years, people have debated the objective standard of morality. Is there such a thing? If so, what is it? And how can we know it?

 Whatever disagreements such thinkers may have about how we should live—and whatever contradictions might exist in their worldviews—their basic conception of ethics recognizes, at least implicitly, that the ultimate aim of the discipline is: living.

 Likewise, when people express concern about the need for an objective standard of morality, they often say that, without one, people could murder, rape, and rob—yet nothing would be wrong with such behavior.
 When asked why that matters, they reply that such conditions would make civilized society—and thus human life—impossible.
 They are right.
-Without a moral standard grounded in the facts of reality—including the factual requirements of human life—human beings would be in a constant war of each against all.
+Without a moral standard grounded in the facts of reality—namely, the factual requirements of human life—human beings would be in a constant war of each against all.
 We could not live as human beings.

 There’s that concept of “life” again.
 It pervades every thoughtful discussion of ethics—and for good reason.
 The ultimate goal of moral thinking is to guide our actions so that we can live.